ede1998/nix-config/README.md

 - Run `home-manager switch --flake .#username@hostname` to apply your home configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.
+- Run `nix repl` and then type `:lf .` to load this flake into an interactive interpreter and check out available options.

 And that's it, really!
 You're ready to have fun with your configurations using the latest and greatest nix3 flake-enabled command UX.